EMNJavaProject/Immutable_collections_java8/README.md

-immutable_collections_java8

-Immutable collections Java 8 OpenSource Library
+Immutable collections Java 8 Library
 ===========================

 This project is under MIT Licence.

-Desc
+This project is an attempt to provide an implementation of immutable collections using new Java8 features.